decred/dcrbounty/src/content/scope/index.md

 ## In Scope

-To be eligible for the bounty program, reports must be reproducible security vulnerabilities in the latest production release or the master branch of the following projects:
+To be eligible for the bounty program, reports must be reproducible security vulnerabilities in the latest production release or the master branch of the following repositories.

 | GitHub Repo                                                          | Description                                      | Language               |
 |----------------------------------------------------------------------|--------------------------------------------------|------------------------|